 When it’s Fall in Iowa it’s kind of hard to not see farm equipment.
+Whenever Fall comes around in these parts, the site of Power Harrows and other machinery is an all too familiar sight.
 I’ve been seeing combines, tractors, and grain trucks on the roads, in the fields… and in my newsfeeds.

 They all have me thinking about a fun game my cousins and I used to play at my grandparent’s house.
 Back then, this story might’ve gotten us in trouble with my grandpa and uncles… but we’re all older now and the statute of limitations has probably run out. 😉